WilliamsPaleoLab/Geography523/Wk5_RNeotoma/G920Lab5_NeotomaR_Exercise.md

 + Understand the flow of data through the Neotoma Paleoecology Database package, APIs, and *neotoma* package.
 + Learn how to use the *neotoma* R package and key functions  (e.g. *get_site, get_dataset, get_download*)
++ Learn and develop code for single-site and multi-site data visualizations.
-+ Develop working code to prepare Neotoma data for passing to standard software such as *rioja* or *bacon*
++ Learn to prepare Neotoma data for passing to standard software such as *rioja* or *analogue*

 #### Resources
 + [CRAN download](https://CRAN.R-project.org/package=neotoma) for *neotoma* R package:
 + [GitHub Repository](https://github.com/ropensci/neotoma) for *neotoma* source code (hosted by ROpenSci)
-+ [Paper](https://openquaternary.com/articles/10.5334/oq.ab/):   Goring, S., Dawson, A., Simpson, G., Ram, K., Graham, R. W., Grimm, E. C., and Williams, J. W. (2015) neotoma: A Programmatic Interface to the Neotoma Paleoecological Database.
-Open Quaternary 1:1-17.
++ [Paper](https://openquaternary.com/articles/10.5334/oq.ab/):   Goring, S., Dawson, A., Simpson, G., Ram, K., Graham, R. W., Grimm, E. C., and Williams, J. W. (2015) neotoma: A Programmatic Interface to the Neotoma Paleoecological Database. *Open Quaternary* 1:1-17.

 #### Introduction
-In this lab, we'll do a series of exercises designed to give you hands-on practice in using APIs and the *neotoma* R package (Goring et al, 2015), both for practical reasons and for  insights into how open-data systems work.  *neotoma*'s primary purpose is to pass data from the Neotoma Paleoecology Database (Neotoma DB) into the R environment.
+This series of exercises is designed to give you hands-on practice in using APIs and the *neotoma* R package (Goring et al, 2015), both for practical reasons and for  insights into how open-data systems work.  *neotoma*'s primary purpose is to pass data from the Neotoma Paleoecology Database (Neotoma DB) into the R environment.
 Neotoma relies on Application Programming Interfaces ([APIs](https://en.wikipedia.org/wiki/Application_programming_interface)) to communicate with the Neotoma Paleoecology Database, so we'll begin with an introduction to APIs.

-Note that the R components of this exercise are adapted from materials originally developed by Simon Goring (also Jack Williams, Jessica Blois, Simon Goring) for Neotoma training workshops (e.g. [HTML](http://www.goring.org/resources/Neotoma_Lesson.html) and [GitHub](https://github.com/SimonGoring/Neotoma_Lesson)) and are reproduced here under the [MIT License](https://opensource.org/licenses/MIT).
+Note that the R components of this exercise are adapted from materials originally developed by Simon Goring, Jack Williams, and others for Neotoma training workshops at PalEON and elsewhere (e.g. [HTML](http://www.goring.org/resources/Neotoma_Lesson.html) and [GitHub](https://github.com/SimonGoring/Neotoma_Lesson)) and are reproduced here under the [MIT License](https://opensource.org/licenses/MIT).
 Thanks to Simon and all!
-Additional Workshop resources can be found on the [NeotomaDB Repository](https://github.com/NeotomaDB/Workshops).
+The PalEON2016 materials and other Neotoma Workshop resources can be found on the [NeotomaDB Repository](https://github.com/NeotomaDB/Workshops).

 #### APIs
 The Neotoma Paleoecology Database is a relational database, hosted on servers at Penn State's [Center for Environmental Informatics](http://www.cei.psu.edu/).
 For security reasons, direct access to these servers is quite limited, and available only to a few Neotoma and CEI programmers.

 **APIs** offer public access points into Neotoma that anyone can use.
 Each API is basically a function:  you provide the API with a set of operational parameters, and it returns a set of data or metadata.
+Each API hence is designed to support one particular task or set of tasks; it offers a narrow window into the larger Neotoma DB.
 [REST-ful APIs ](https://en.wikipedia.org/wiki/Representational_state_transfer) follow a particular set of standards that allow them to be read by web browsers (i.e. within the HTTP protocol) and return data objects, typically in HTML, XML, JSON or other human- & machine-readable formats

 The [**Neotoma APIs**](http://api.neotomadb.org/doc/home) provide a series of functions for retrieving different kinds of data from Neotoma DB.
 Data objects are returned in [JSON](https://en.wikipedia.org/wiki/JSON) format.
-For this exercise, we strongly recommend adding an extension to your browser that formats the JSON output to make it easier to read.
+For this exercise, we strongly recommend adding an extension to your browser that formats the JSON output to make it easier to read, such as [JSONView](https://addons.mozilla.org/en-US/firefox/addon/jsonview/).

-As an example, go to the documentation page for the 'Sites' API:
+As an example, go to the documentation page for the `Sites` API:
 http://api.neotomadb.org/doc/resources/sites

 Read though the documentation.
 Then, try this example by copying the below text and pasting it into your browser address line: